Blog

 Read more...

-Second Reading Podcast: A brief sine die in the wake of the Paxton impeachment
+Second Reading Podcast: Unpacking the notion of an informed electorate in the context of the Paxton impeachment trial

 | By: Texas Politics Project